Operation Almenrausch: The operation

 The site of the operation was Valdres, where the banned Communist Party of Norway had a secret encampment from which their part of the Norwegian resistance was coordinated.
-The goal was to raid the main encampment in Skriulægeret in Nord-Aurdal and other places where resistance members might be.
+The goal was to raid the main encampment in Skriulægeret in Nord-Aurdal Municipality and other places where resistance members might be.
 About 800 personnel participated in the operation.

 Leading communist figure Peder Furubotn escaped, so did Ørnulf Egge, Samuel Titlestad and Roald Halvorsen.
 The Germans got their hand on a sizeable amount of secret documents.
 Eight communists were arrested; one of them was later executed.

 Thirty other people were arrested during the operation, as the attacking forces hit non-communist resistance fighters as well.
 Notably, a skirmish occurred in the valley Tapptjerndalen on 14 June, where five Milorg members were surprised and two of them were killed.

 Attack, escape and captures

 In June 1944 Furubotn and his men were on the move.
 They had left Skriulægeret, and were temporarily installed at Buahaugen and Rabalden in Øystre Slidre, around twenty persons altogether.
 On 13 June two visitors from Oslo had been brought to the camp for a conference with the central leaders.
 Two of the women (Eli Aanjesen and Bergljot Løiten) walked over to another cabin about 300 m apart, in order to get some more food, and there they were surprised by German troops and captured.
 Einar Støreng, who had been out on a mission, was surprised by Germans troops on his way back and tried to run away, but was captured after gun fire.
 The gun fire alarmed the remaining group at Buahaugen and Rabalden, and they made a hasty breaking up.
 A small group of eleven people successfully escaped, including Furubotn, his wife Gina, his daughter Magda and her three months old baby Vigdis, and seven other men.
 Titlestad and Arne Taraldsen were security people, armed with a revolver and machine gun.
-The group managed to escape through the forests, and the Communist Party later established new headquarters, first at Åstad in Vestre Slidre, and later at Hoverud near Fagernes.
+The group managed to escape through the forests, and the Communist Party later established new headquarters, first at Åstad in Vestre Slidre Municipality, and later at Hoverud near Fagernes.
 Among the other persons at the camp, Halvorsen managed to escape and continued his resistance work, first in Oslo and later in Sweden.
 Olaug Karlsen, Titlestad's girlfriend and later wife, was captured by the Germans and incarcerated at Grini concentration camp.
 Her sister Leikny was shot and wounded by the Germans, and brought to a local hospital, from where she later escaped.
 Asle Grepp, son of Kyrre and Rachel Grepp, was brought to Akershus Fortress and executed on 10 February 1945.